-Thanks to a fuel capacity of 6.9 gallons, the EF7200D can operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.58 GPH).
+The fuel capacity of 6.9 gallons allows the EF7200D to operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.58 GPH).

-As far as security is concerned, the generator can be used with a peace of mind, as it features an automatic low oil shut-off (Oil Watch system) and an overload protection (circuit breaker).
+As far as security is concerned, the generator can be used with a peace of mind, as it features an overload protection (circuit breaker) and an automatic low oil shut-off (Oil Watch system).

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.